indimail/indimail-virtualdomains/.github/README-indimail.md

 ## indimail-mini - Using QMQP protocol provided by qmail-qmqpc / qmail-qmqpd

 QMQP provides a centralized mail queue within a cluster of hosts.
 QMQP clients do not require local queue for queueing messages.
 QMQP is faster than SMTP.
 You can use QMQP to send mails from your relay servers (or any server) to servers running QMQP service.
 The QMQP server can deliver mails to your local mailboxes or/and relay mails to the outside world.
-In short, to use QMQP, you need a client that uses QMQP protocol and a server that provides the QMQP service. <b>qmail-qmqpc</b> which uses [QMQP](https://cr.yp.to/proto/qmqp.html) protocol, is a QMQP client. <b>qmail-qmqpd</b> is a server that provides a central hub offering the QMQP service. <b>qmail-qmqpd</b> can be run under <b>tcpserver</b> under port <u>628</u> on the central hubv.
+In short, to use QMQP, you need a client that uses QMQP protocol and a server that provides the QMQP service. <b>qmail-qmqpc</b> which uses [QMQP](https://cr.yp.to/proto/qmqp.html) protocol, is a QMQP client. <b>qmail-qmqpd</b> is a server that you run to provide a central hub offering the QMQP service. <b>qmail-qmqpd</b> can be run under <b>tcpserver</b> under port <u>628</u> on the central hub.
 If you have qmail-send running on the central hub, you can deliver local as well as relay mails.
 The central hub can also be a collection of multiple servers to aid performance.
-You just need to enter the IP addresses of these servers in /etc/indimail/control/qmqpservers on the client.
+You just need to enter the IP addresses of these servers in /etc/indimail/control/qmqpservers on the client(s).
 The QMQP protocol doesn't require clients to have a local queue.
 In fact you can use QMQP protocol on a truly diskless client which doesn't even have any remote filesystem mounted.
 If you run web servers which need to send out emails, you can use QMQP to send emails without impacting performance.
 This is because you don't have the overhead of running an MTA like sendmail, postfix or qmail/netqmail/notqmail/indimail-mta.
 If you already have an installation of indimail-mta on your network, you can quickly setup a indimail-mini installation on your web server.
 The sendmail client provided by indimail-mini is fully compatible with PHP, python and any software that uses sendmail interface to push out emails.
-QMQP service is provided by enabling qmail-qmqpd service on a server having indimail-mta installed.
-All other servers (including your webservers) can have a indimail-mini installation to use qmail-qmqpc to push emails to the central hub.
+On a server, QMQP service is provided by having indimail-mta installed and enabling the qmail-qmqpd service.
+On the client you just need to have indimail-mini / indimail-mta or qmta installed and configure sendmail/qmail-inject to use qmail-qmqpc.
+If you install indimail-mini, the installation will configure sendmail/qmail-inject to use qmail-qmqpc.
+If you have ezmlm, indimail-mta, qmta installed, you need to set QMAILQUEUE to use qmail-qmqpc.
+You can refer to [Setting Environment Variables](#setting-environment-variables) to set your QMAILQUEUE variable.
 The process for setting up QMQP service is outlined in the next chapter.

 ![image](indimail_mini.png)